New Orleans: Louisiana’s Vibrant Capital of Nightlife, Cuisine and Culture

 1. French Quarter

-French Quarter is the heart of New Orleans that is also known as the “Old square” since it was founded in 1781.
-It is the most spoken of area of the region that trumps with high energy despite being the oldest.
-There are plenty of cultural activities that surround this area hence the popularity with tourists.
-The place is lined with Cajun food, street musicians as well as plenty of bars.
-This is the perfect place to people watch as people go by their daily lives.
-So much is going on around the area you might find yourself swayed by a gallery or impulsive shopping from the many shops.
+The French Quarter is the heart of New Orleans, often referred to as the 'old square' since it was first founded in 1781.
+There are plenty of cultural activities that surround the area here hence its huge popularity with tourists.
+Be sure to try some of the delicious Cajun food, watch the street performers as well as checking out the numerous bars lining the streets here.
+This is the perfect place to people watch as people go about their daily lives.

 Name : French Quarter